yunjay/Return-of-the-One-Bit/README.md

 Written in C++ using OpenGL and GLFW3.

-Used IMGUI for interface purposes.
+Used ImGui for interface purposes.

+Used Assimp for loading 3D models.

 Built using vcpkg on Windows.